snowdj/PythonEssentials-Student-Materials/README.md

 This website is a _git repository_, an online storage place for code and other small files.
 _Git_ is the underlying software that manages updates between this online repository and the copies of the repository, called _clones_, stored locally on computers.
-If git is not already installed on your computer, downloaded it at http://git-scm.com/downloads.
+If git is not already installed on your computer, download it at http://git-scm.com/downloads.
 If you have never used git, you might want to read a few of the following resources.
 - https://git-scm.com/docs/gittutorial
 - https://www.atlassian.com/git/tutorials